sync2brain/bossdevice-api-matlab/README.md

 - Bossdevice firmware (MLDATX file)

 ## Initial configuration
-1. Open Simulink Real-Time Explorer, running `slrtExplorer` in the MATLAB command window
-2. In the list of target computers, select the default entry and in the Target Configurat tab
-    1. Enter `bossdevice` into the name field
-    2. Enter your bossdevice IP address.
-By default, this value is `192.168.7.5`
-5. Click on the Update Software button
+1. Install the bossdevice API from MATLAB with double click on `bossdevice-api-installer.mltbx`.
+2. In the MATLAB Command Window, call `bd = bossdevice` to add the bossdevice with the default settings to the list of targets.
+It will also try to establish connection.
+If you want to change either the name of the bossdevice or its default IP address in your local MATLAB settings, call `bd = bossdevice('myBossdevice','192.168.7.5')`.
+3. Click on the update command if prompted to update the software dependencies on the bossdevice.

 ## Get started
-1. Start MATLAB project with double-click on Bossdeviceapimatlab.prj
-2. Move or copy `mainmodel.mldatx` real-time application file into the work folder
-3. Create an instance of the main control class bossdevice `bd = bossdevice`
+1. Create an instance of the main control class bossdevice `bd = bossdevice` in the MATLAB command window.
+2. If not found in the MATLAB path, please select `mainmodel.mldatx` real-time application.
-4. Start firmware with `bd.start`
+3. Start firmware with `bd.start`.
-5. Explore examples and methods available in the bossdevice object
+4. Explore examples and methods available in the bossdevice object.

 ## User manual
 For a more detailed technical guidance about how to use the API, including installation, first steps and API description, please visit our [User manual](https://usermanual.sync2brain.com/).